profsam97/quce/README.md

 Follow these steps to set up, test and run the project locally:

 1.  **Prerequisites:**
-    *   Ensure you have Node.js (which includes npm) installed on your system.
+    *   Ensure you have Node.js (which also includes npm) installed on your system.
 You can download it from [nodejs.org](https://nodejs.org/).

 2.  **Clone the Repository:**
     ```bash